Touch-type Read and Spell (TTRS)

 In addition to literacy skills, TTRS offers modules in English, mathematics, and science.
 Teachers can create custom lessons and add spelling lists, further personalizing the learning experience.
 New features like the subject creator and free writing encourage creativity, while weekly goals and performance streaks motivate regular use.

 The TTRS method involves seeing, typing, and hearing the text, with students pronouncing words alongside the audio.
 This diverse sensory input helps the material stick.
-The program uses modular lessons, repetition, and dictation exercises to reinforce learning.
-It is suitable for learners with a range of difficulties, including dyslexia, dyspraxia, ADD/ADHD, and visual or auditory processing disorders.
+The program cements learning through modular lessons, repetition, and dictation exercises.
+This program would be suitable for children facing a variety of challenges: dyslexia, dyspraxia, ADD/ADHD, or visual and auditory processing disorders.

-TTRS is a distraction-free environment, devoid of animations or games, making it suitable for older children, adolescents, and adults.
-The program develops procedural knowledge of English spelling and builds phonological awareness, supporting reading skills through a structured phonics program.
-It also supports vocabulary and core content learning in subjects like maths, science, English, and Spanish.
-The course aims to build confidence and self-esteem by providing a gentle and manageable approach to learning.
-It has received recognition, including the Special Education Resource of the Year award in 2017 and being a finalist in the Bett Awards in 2018 and 2020.
+TTRS is not an animated or gamified environment.
+It is therefore suitable for motivated children, teenagers, and adults.
+It works by developing procedural knowledge of English spelling and builds phonological awareness supporting reading skills with a structured phonics program.
+This supports vocabulary acquisition and core content – especially maths, science and English.
+The course builds confidence and self-esteem by offering a manageable approach to learning.
+It has won industry awards such as Special Education Resource of the Year in 2017 and it has also been a finalist in the Bett Awards in 2018 and 2020.

-TTRS is accessible, easy to use, and self-paced, making it an effective tool for improving literacy skills in a variety of learners.
+TTRS is accessible, easy to use, and self-paced, making it a useful tool for teachers.
 For more information, visit the TTRS website.

 Touch Type Read and Spell sign up